eigenhombre/eigenhombre.github.com/_posts/2014-08-02-communicating-with-humans.md

 * If we had feature _P_, then _Q_ would be easy....
 * How long would it take to compute _Z_?

 Sentences like these are like snippets of code in the REPL: things to evaluate and experiment with.
 Often these statements are attached to bits of code -- experimental expressions, and their evaluated results.
 They are the building blocks of further ideas, programs, and chains of thought.
-In my next post, I'll talk about using Marginalia to make small notebooks where I collect written thoughts, code, expression, even graphs and plots while working on a problem.
-This workflow involves some Marginalia hacks you may not have seen elsewhere.
+In [my next post](/clojure/2014/08/03/marginalia-hacks/), I'll talk about using Marginalia to make small notebooks where I collect written thoughts, code, expression, even graphs and plots while working on a problem.
+This workflow involves some Marginalia hacks you may not see elsewhere.

 Meanwhile, here are some quotes about LP: